-The Filipino President Serenaded Trump With A Love Song, After He Ordered Him To Sing It
+The Philippine President Serenaded Trump With A Love Song, After He Ordered Him To Sing It

 US President Donald Trump is currently traveling in Asia and meeting with foreign leaders in Japan, South Korea, China, and Vietnam.
-On Sunday, he arrived in Philippines for the annual US-ASEAN summit.
+On Sunday, he arrived in the Philippines for the annual US-ASEAN Summit.

-At the event, Duterte grabbed the mic and started singing the Filipino hit "Ikaw," along with local star Pilita Corrales.
+At the event, Duterte grabbed the mic and started singing the Philippine hit "Ikaw," along with local star Pilita Corrales.

-"Ladies and gentlemen, I sang uninvited, upon the orders of the commander-in-chief of the United States," Duterte said in a video captured by Karen Jimeno, an undersecretary for the Department of Public Works and Highways in the Philippines.
+"Ladies and gentlemen, I sang uninvited, upon the orders of the commander in chief of the United States," Duterte said in a video captured by Karen Jimeno, an undersecretary for the Department of Public Works and Highways in the Philippines.

 Advertisement

-The song, by Filipino pop-star Yeng Constantino, came out in 2014, and its video has over 65 million views on Youtube.
+The song, by Philippine pop star Yeng Constantino, came out in 2014, and its video has over 65 million views on YouTube.

-Lyrics for a few lines of the song translate roughly to: "You are the love I've been waiting for/Heart is grief for a long time but now you're here."
+Lyrics for a few lines of the song translate roughly to "You are the love I've been waiting for / Heart is grieving for a long time but now you're here."

 This tweet appears to be translating more of the song's lyrics: